vishnupriyapesu/pes_class_asic/README.md

 ![Untitled1](https://github.com/vishnupriyapesu/pes_class_asic/assets/142419649/ea579bb3-3332-4b48-9d55-e937ab3821c5)

 **NOTE:**

-the stimulus should be same as out put observed during RTL simulation
+>   the stimulus should be same as out put observed during RTL simulation

+>   the set of primary inputs /primary outpuuts will remain same between the RTL design and Synthesized netlist ,meaning "same test bench can be used for both RTL design and Synthesized  netlist"